 - Labor management committees

-Employees of the US government are not covered under the ADA.
-But they have the same protections under a different law, which is enforced by the Office of Federal Operations of the EEOC.
+Employees of the US (federal) government are not covered under the ADA.
+But they have the same protections under a different law, which is enforced by the Office of Federal Operations of the Equal Employment Opportunities Commission (EEOC).
 To file a complaint, a federal employee must first contact an equal employment opportunity counselor at the agency in which they believe the discrimination took place.
 You can read more about these protections at www.eeoc.gov/federal/fed_employees/index.cfm.

-In order to be protected by the ADA at work, the ADA must apply to your employer.
-And, you must be qualified for and able to perform the “essential functions” of the job.
+In order to be protected by the ADA at work, the ADA must apply to your employer as noted in the section above.
+You must also be qualified for and able to perform the “essential functions” of the job.
 (See the section called “What are the essential functions of a job under ADA?”)

 Although the ADA defines the term disability, it does not include a list of conditions that are always considered disabilities.
 Instead, each case must be looked at on its own merits.

 According to the United States Equal Employment Opportunities Commission (EEOC), cancer is not always considered a disability.
 The ADA can help protect you when cancer prevents or makes it very hard for you to do everyday tasks such as household chores, bathing, and brushing your teeth.
 But this kind of disability must be permanent or long-term.

 The ADA protects you if you had cancer in the past, but are doing well now.
 An employer may not discriminate against you because you used to be sick.

 The ADA also prevents an employer from discriminating against you if he or she thinks you are sick, even if you aren’t.